Thierry-Dumont/RKkit/README.md

 1. _Example.ipynb_ :  a tour of the system.

-2. _Gaussian.ipynb_:  construct and test the Gauss methods.
+2. _Gaussian.ipynb_:  construct and test some of the Gauss methods.

 3. _All properties.ipynb_: show how to compute all possible properties of a method.

-4. _Test.ipynb_ : just testing that all work fine on a set of formulas.
+4. _Test.ipynb_ : just testing that everything works fine on a set of formulas.